denichinv/tailwindCSS-travel-agency-cards/README.md

-# ✈️ TailwindCSS Travel Agency Cards
+# ✈️ Travel Agency Cards

 A simple and elegant **demo project** built with React and Tailwind CSS, showcasing travel destination cards in a responsive layout.